 On Midsummer’s Eve, the tradition is to pick flowers and collect birch twigs, which are used to bind floral wreaths worn on the head and to decorate the maypole.
 At Midsummer, Swedes eat herring, new potatoes and strawberries.
 We wear regional costume or summer clothes, play traditional games and music, and celebrate with friends and family.

 You can read more about Midsummer celebrations at sweden.se.

 In and around Uppsala, you can celebrate Swedish Midsummer traditions with maypole dancing, games and music.
 Our events calendar lists all available Midsummer events, and the list is updated on a continuous basis.

 Stay at a hotel or hostel in Uppsala

 There is accommodation with different price ranges and to suit all preferences.
 Choose between several hotels and hostels, from modern hotels at the city centre to charming rooms in the countryside.

 Find and book your accommodations through Booking.com.

 Getting to Uppsala is easy, whether you travel by car, bus or train.
 Read more on the page Travelling to Uppsala.

 Opening hours at Midsummer

 During Midsummer, several shops and attractions around Uppsala will keep limited hours.
-Please contact the Uppsala Tourist Center if you have any questions about availability during Midsummer.
+Please contact Uppsala Tourist Information if you have any questions about availability during Midsummer.